With

 was after.

-I dropped the idea and proceeded to both highlight some raised
+I then proceeded to both highlight some raised

-components and further darken shadowy areas with oils.
+components and further darken shadowy areas with oil paints.
 At the same time,

 were added.
 With the highlights and shadows dealt with and now having a